 2. Nature of Copyrighted Work: The second factor considers “the nature of the copyrighted work.”
 17 U.S.C. § 107.
 This factor “typically has not been terribly significant in the overall fair use balancing.”
 Dr. Seuss, 983 F.3d at 456 (citation omitted); see also Campbell, 510 U.S. at 586 (considering whether work is factual or creative in nature and whether it was published) (citation omitted); Seltzer, 725 F.3d at 1178 (noting that prior publication by original author tends to support finding of fair use); Napster, 239 F.3d at 1016 (stating that use of copyrighted creative work cuts against fair use finding); Sony Computer Ent.
 Am.
 Inc. v.
 Bleem, 214 F.3d at 1028 (explaining that nature of copyrighted work is most relevant when “the original material and the copy are of a different nature”).

-3. Amount and Substantiality of the Portion Used.: The third factor concerns “the amount and substantiality of the portion used in relation to the copyrighted work as a whole.”
+3. Amount and Substantiality of the Portion Used: The third factor concerns “the amount and substantiality of the portion used in relation to the copyrighted work as a whole.”
 17 U.S.C. § 107(3).
 This factor considers “the quantitative amount and the qualitative value of the original work used in relation to the justification for that use.”
 Dr. Seuss, 983 F.3d at 456; see also Campbell, 510 U.S. at 586-88 (explaining importance of quantity of materials used, as well as their quality and importance).
 “This factor weighs against fair use if the infringer published ‘the heart’ of an ‘individual copyrighted picture’ without justification.”
 McGucken, 42 F.4d at 1162 (quoting Monge, 688 F.3d at 1178); see Tresóna, 953 F.3d at 651 (noting that although “qualitatively significant” portion of original work was used, because of transformative nature of new material, this factor “did not weigh against fair use”); Seltzer, 725 F.3d at 1178-79 (addressing when original works are copied in full because they are “not meaningfully divisible”); Bleem, 214 F.3d at 1028 (noting that fair use finding is not likely when there is high degree of copying and “essence” of copyrighted work and copy are similar).

-4. The Market Effect.
-The fourth factor concerns the “effect of the use upon the potential market for or the value of the copyrighted work.”
+4. The Market Effect: The fourth factor concerns the “effect of the use upon the potential market for or the value of the copyrighted work.”
 17 U.S.C. § 107(4).
 This factor includes (1) the “extent of the market harm caused by the particular actions of the alleged infringer,” and (2) “whether unrestricted and widespread conduct of the sort engaged in by the defendant would result in a substantially adverse impact on the potential market for the original” and the “market for the derivative works.”
 Campbell, 510 U.S. at 590-91 (citations omitted).